 Overview

 The Walla Walla River and its tributaries provide for agricultural production, support thriving communities, and sustain resident and anadromous fish populations.
 As in many western river basins, instream and out-of-stream water demands often exceed available supplies.
-The Walla Walla Watershed Management Partnership (WWWMP) and the Walla Walla Basin Watershed Council (WWBWC; collectively, the WWWMP and the WWBWC are referred to as the Study Partners) convened a steering committee (Steering Committee) to develop strategies to meet instream flow objectives while preserving existing diversionary requirements.
-The Washington Department of Ecology Office of Columbia River (OCR) invested in this effort through Grant No. G1400656, supporting the Walla Walla Bi-state Stream Flow Enhancement Study (the Flow Study).
+In 2014, building on previous efforts, the Walla Walla Watershed Management Partnership (WWWMP) and the Walla Walla Basin Watershed Council (WWBWC; collectively, the WWWMP and the WWBWC are referred to as the Study Partners) convened a steering committee (Steering Committee) to develop strategies to meet instream flow objectives while preserving existing diversionary requirements.
+The Washington Department of Ecology (Ecology) Office of Columbia River (OCR) invested in this effort through two grants: Grant No. G1400656 (completed in 2015) and Grant WROCR-WaWWWMP-00004 (completed in /2017), supporting this Walla Walla Basin Integrated Flow Enhancement Study (the Flow Study).

+The objective of this Flow Study is to determine the best package of options for achieving Walla Walla River stream flow targets for native fish species while maintaining the long-term viability and water availability for irrigated agriculture, residential, and urban use.
 The Flow Study intends to identify strategies to meet instream flow demands while providing opportunities to protect and enhance municipal and agricultural needs.
-Objectives include restoring Walla Walla River stream flows to the magnitude necessary to support harvestable populations of native fish species and providing certainty to water right holders that their needs will be met.

 The Steering Committee consisted of tribal, state, and local governments, as well as irrigation, municipal, and environmental interests to guide strategy development.
 The Steering Committee developed and screened a broad range of projects (e.g., conservation, storage, source exchanges, aquifer recharge, water markets), then grouped them into alternatives (Alternatives) to evaluate their ability to meet Flow Study objectives.
 The Steering Committee will now lead the next steps consisting of feasibility studies on the Alternatives, environmental review, expanded outreach, addressing Oregon-Washington joint decision-making strategies, and other efforts designed to move toward selection of a Preferred Alternative in the 2017-2019 biennium.
 This executive summary outlines the Study’s status and findings as of September 2017.
-Funding for the next phases of the Flow Study is being provided through additional grants from OCR and the United States Bureau of Reclamation (USBR).
+Funding for the next phases of the Flow Study is being provided through additional grants from the United States Bureau of Reclamation (USBR) and a legislative proviso through the Washington Department of Ecology by the Washington State Legislature.

-Who Is Developing the Flow Study?
+Flow Study Development by the Steering Committee

 The Steering Committee meets at least quarterly to provide guidance and decision-making on the Flow Study.
 The Steering Committee strives for consensus-based decision-making, which helps inform the Study Partners as they adopt final decisions.
 Member organizations participate as Voting, Ex-Officio, or Advisory Members and are shown in Table ES-1 below.
 In late 2017, the Steering Committee will extend invitations to additional stakeholders to participate in the next steps of the Flow Study development.